What is a dental implant?

 Is the surgery painful?

 You will not feel any pain and the discomfort is minimal.
-The surgery is performed with a device known as an implantology motor.
 You may feel slight pressure and hear a little noise coming from the motor.

 How long will they last?